MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

 # Tutorial: Set up organizational patent search with Azure Search

-Step-by-step instructions for setting up an Azure Search service to do organizational patent search using data from the Microsoft Academic Graph.
+Step-by-step instructions for setting up an Azure Search service to enable academic reference parsing using data from the Microsoft Academic Graph.

+> [!WARNING]
+> This is an **advanced** tutorial that creates an Azure Search service that indexes **all of the papers in the Microsoft Academic Graph**.
+>
+> Because of the scope of the data being indexed, it requires a significant amount of time and resource use to complete.

 ## Prerequisites